Aniangelsuperbat1/code-every-day/log.md

 **Thoughts**: The emotions are finally hitting me now.
 So many questions.
 What do I do now?
 Where Ddo i go from here?
 I mean, I know the answers but it just seems so strange.
 I have been through the trenches with my classmates almost everyday for the past three months.
 And not being able to see them tomorrow will be strange.
 Tomorrow will be a new chapter, and I welcome it with open arms.
 It has been an honor knowing each and every one of you guys.
 Now the real work begins.

 **Link(s) to work**:

+## Day 21: April 27th 2021

+**Today's Progress**: Worked on polishing my project four a little bit and worked on Leet code challenges.
+Worked on resume and Linked in.
+Going to start on my next project real soon! going to write python scripts to control a drone!

+**Thoughts**: Took a half day today.
+Did a little work but not too much.
+Wanted a slight break before I go crazy again.
+8-14 hour days of leet code. projects and applying for jobs, here I come!

+**Link(s) to work**: